 She has two sons and five grandchildren to whom she is very dedicated.
 She is currently writing her memoir.

 Susan Winokur founded Class Cooking, a cooking school that donates all of its net proceeds to charity, in 1986.

-Susan received her BS from Cornell University and her MS in Education from the University of Pennsylvania.
+She received her BS from Cornell University and her MS in education from the University of Pennsylvania.
 Susan has lived abroad and traveled extensively studying with chefs from France, Italy and America.
-She is a member of the International Association of Cooking Professionals, IACP, and the Philadelphia Women's Culinary Guild.
+She is a member of the International Association of Cooking Professionals, IACP and the Philadelphia Women's Culinary Guild.